replyPaul/Smart-ChatBot-Paul/README.md

 ---

 # Smart ChatBot Paul
-A user-friendly AI powered chat assistant with expertise in circular design & waste management.\n This Bot is designed and fine tuned to provide guidance on Domestic Waste Disposal and offer recommendations for Community Waste Management. \n
+A user-friendly AI powered chat assistant with expertise in circular design & waste management.

+This Bot is designed and fine tuned to provide guidance on Domestic Waste Disposal and offer recommendations for Community Waste Management.

 The shared (separetely) a/v presentation will highlight the key features and benefits of the Smart Waste Bot in promoting sustainable practices.

 It was done within as part of 72 hours AI Hackathon Challenge sponsored by Saudi Data and Ministry of Communications & IT with aroun 4.4k particpants.

 After learning the intrictae techniques of super fine tuning and/or retrieval augmented genration, this interactive chat bot will be enhanced with emhanced output.

-#Getting started:
+## Getting Started:

 ### Step 1: Clone the Repository